mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 #### 44:56

 Next, the *brain-nerve system*.
+About the brain-nerve system, Dōgen Zenji says,

+> Do not think good or bad; do not administer pros and cons.

+Or,

-About the brain-nerve system, Dōgen Zenji says, “Do not think good or bad; do not administer pros and cons.”
-Or, “Cease all the movements of the conscious mind, the gauging of all thoughts and views.
-Have no design on becoming a buddha.”
+> Cease all the movements of the conscious mind, the gauging of all thoughts and views.
+Have no design on becoming a buddha.

-(*Transcriber’s Note:* The translation is by Norman Waddell and Masao Abe.
-Alternative translations for “do not administer pros and cons” include “do not judge true or false,” or “do not consider right and wrong.”)

 That is the brain-nerve system.
 According to the brain-nerve system, we have to regulate mind.
-Mind is characterized by attachment: attaching to one of two extreme ideas.
-This is the characteristic of mind.
+Mind is characterized by attachment: attaching to one of two extreme ideas; this is the characteristic of mind.
 So, we have to make arrangement of the functioning of the mind ...

 *[Tape change.]*